Newton Aycliffe: Beveridge Report

 The government asked William Beveridge to produce a report on what he wanted Britain to be like after the war.
 In 1942 he produced his report.
 Five giants, he said, oppressed mankind – Poverty, Disease, Homelessness, Ignorance and Unemployment.
 To end this once and for all, Beveridge proposed a state system of Social Security benefits, a National Health Service, council housing, free education and full employment.
 He called it the Welfare State.
 The Welfare State was introduced across Britain in 1948.
-Beveridge selected an area of moorland which lay between Aycliffe and Middridge to be developed into what would become his flagship “new-town”.
+Beveridge selected an area of moorland which lay between Aycliffe and Middridge to be developed into what would become his flagship "new-town".
 Newton Aycliffe was intended to be the very embodiment of his vision for postwar Britain.
 Beveridge, committed as he was to his vision for the emerging social landscape of postwar Britain, also took up residence in the Pease Way area of his flagship new town.

 Industry

-The factories were eventually replaced by manufacturing buildings which overtime became the industrial district of the town.
+The factories were eventually replaced by manufacturing buildings which over time became the industrial district of the town.
 After the war, many companies moved onto the industrial estate, including Great Lakes Chemicals, which retained the munitions factories until 2004 when it was closed and demolished, along with numerous factories.
 There were also Eaton Axles, and B.I.P., who were to become two of the largest employers of the town until the early 1980s.
 One other company was Union Carbide.
 Eaton Axles closed down and shipped itself to Poland; B.I.P. is now Hydro Polymers; meanwhile, Union Carbide was taken over by STC (Standard Telephone and Cables) before being taken over by Sanyo for several years, but this has now closed.
 Businesses currently located in the town include Flymo, 3M, Ebac and Ineos (who have taken over Hydro Polymers) with many more small factory units.
 One of the largest factories in the district is Gestamp Tallent (Formerly Thyssenkrupp), which now holds 7 plants around the industrial estate.
 In 2015, Hitachi commenced production at their £82 million railway rolling stock factory at Newton Aycliffe, called Hitachi Newton Aycliffe.
 It employs 720 people.

 Governance

 Great Aycliffe was once part of a wider ancient parish of Aycliffe which included Brafferton, Newton-Ketton and Preston-le-Skerne.

-From 1974 until 2009, Great Aycliffe was in the borough of Sedgefield, based in Spennymoor, and it was the largest town in the borough.
+From 1974 until 2009, Great Aycliffe was in the borough of Sedgefield, and it was the largest town in the borough.
 Since April 2009, Newton Aycliffe has been governed by the Great Aycliffe Town Council and the County Durham Unitary Authority.